Mason Cole: Professional career

+Pre-draft

 On December 18, 2017, it was announced that Cole accepted his invitation to the Senior Bowl.
 On January 27, 2018, Cole played in the 2018 Reese's Senior Bowl as part of Denver Broncos' head coach Vance Joseph's North team that lost 45–16 to Houston Texans' head coach Bill O'Brien's South team.
 Cole attended the NFL Scouting Combine and performed all of the combine drills.

 On March 23, 2018, Cole participated at Michigan's pro day and performed the vertical jump (27.5"), short shuttle (4.72s), and positional drills.
 At the conclusion of the pre-draft process, Cole was projected to be a fourth round pick by NFL draft experts and scouts.
 He was ranked as the fifth best center prospect in the draft by DraftScout.com and Scouts Inc.

 Arizona Cardinals

-The Arizona Cardinals selected Cole in the third round (97th overall) of the 2018 NFL Draft.
+The Arizona Cardinals selected Cole in the third round (97th overall) of the 2018 NFL draft.
 Cole was the fourth center drafted in 2018.

-On May 31, 2018, the Arizona Cardinals signed Cole to a four-year, $3.32 million contract that includes a signing bonus of $761,516.
+On May 31, 2018, the Cardinals signed Cole to a four-year, $3.32 million contract that includes a signing bonus of $761,516.
 He was named the Cardinals starting center in 2018, and started all 16 games.

 Cole entered the 2019 season as a backup interior lineman.
 He started two games at left guard in place of injury.

 Minnesota Vikings

-On March 25, 2021, Cole was traded to Minnesota Vikings in exchange for a sixth-round pick in the 2021 NFL Draft.
+On March 25, 2021, Cole was traded to Minnesota Vikings in exchange for a sixth-round pick in the 2021 NFL draft.
 He started at center for four weeks mid-season in place of Garrett Bradbury, who was out due to COVID-19.
 He then took over the starting right guard spot for three games before suffering an elbow injury in Week 15.
 He was placed on injured reserve on December 24, 2021.

 Pittsburgh Steelers

 Cole signed a three-year contract with the Pittsburgh Steelers on March 17, 2022.
+He was named the starting center, starting every game in 2022 and 2023.
+In 2023, he made his only postseason start of his career during the Steelers 31-17 loss to the Buffalo Bills.

+Cole was heavily criticized during his time with Pittsburgh.
+PFF had him ranked at 32 of 35 eligible centers in the league in 2023.
+He was also ranked the lowest in pass protection of any lineman.
+That same season, he was credited with giving up a sack that allowed for quarterback Kenny Pickett to suffer an ankle injury, which ended his season.

+On February 23, 2024, Cole was released by the Steelers.